 Most families who take Mexico family holidays come to the country for the beaches.
 And if they do come to central Mexico, they come for the history.
 But there’s so much more to Mexico than just beaches and historical places.
 We’re so glad that we had the opportunity to do horseback riding in Mexico with Turismo Alternativo en Guanajuato.
 This experience really showed us a side of Mexico that many tourists overlook: the outdoors!

 Other tour offerings by Turismo Alternativo en Guanajuato

-Other tour offerings by Turismo Alternativo en Guanajuato include ATV tours, ranging from 2,500 pesos to 3,800 pesos for a 3-6 hour tour.
-If your kids are a bit older, their four and half hour cycling tour is a fun option, and costs 1,150 pesos per person.
-For families with teens, try their rappelling experience, which costs 950 pesos per person.
-If you’re in the mood for a splurge, Turismo Alternativo en Guanajuato also offers four and a half hour hot air balloon rides starting at 7,100 for two people.
+Other tour offerings by Turismo Alternativo en Guanajuato include ATV tours, ranging from 3,100 pesos to 4,700 pesos for two people on a 3-6 hour tour.
+If your kids are a bit older, their four and a half hour cycling tour is a fun option, and costs 1,400 pesos per person.
+For families with teens, try their four and a half hour hiking tour, which costs 600 pesos per person.

 We just loved our experience horseback riding in Mexico.
 It was the perfect way to spend an afternoon in Mexico!

 Have you had a chance to go horseback riding in Mexico?
 Share your experiences in the comments!

 Disclosure: This is a sponsored post.
 I received a discount for my experience with Turismo Alternativo en Guanajuato.
 However, the opinions in this post are completely my own.